sachaRfd/TS-DiffuGen-Thesis/README.md

 ### Equivariant Diffusion Models

 After establishing a denoising framework, it can be applied iteratively in a diffusion model.
 In diffusion models, the process involves a forward diffusion, where noise is incrementally added to the input sample until it conforms to an isotropic Gaussian distribution.
-This is followed by learnable backward diffusion, where noise is subtracted to reconstruct the original data.
+This is followed by a learnable backward diffusion, where noise is subtracted to reconstruct the original data.
 This iterative backward process enables high-quality data generation and is what we are trying to optimise to allow for accurate TS generation.

 For detailed background and results, please refer to Sacha's thesis.